Wo We ARE

 By: Gina Browning, SPCA Chief Communications Officer

-Frigid temperatures have returned, and they don’t look like they’re in any rush to leave Western New York this week.
+Frigid temperatures and snow are returning to the region this weekend.
 Please take every precaution in ensuring dogs and cats are only outdoors for very short periods of time with owners’ supervision!
 Other basic cold weather tips include:

-*OUTDOOR ANIMAL SHELTER MUST BE SUITABLE FOR INCLEMENT WEATHER: …and if it’s not, animal welfare officers can rescue the pet, even before he or she shows signs of suffering, thanks to New York State’s Shelter Law that went into effect in 2003.
+*OUTDOOR ANIMAL SHELTER MUST BE SUITABLE FOR INCLEMENT WEATHER: …and if it’s not, animal welfare officers can rescue the pet even before he or she shows signs of suffering, thanks to New York State’s Shelter Law that went into effect in 2003.
 Read more about that law here.
+Thanks to a legislative push late last year that led to stronger laws concerning the tethering of dogs within Buffalo city limits, the SPCA and other law enforcement organizations can now take even more steps to ensure dogs are protected from the elements.
+Read about that new law here.

 * Keep a Tight Leash: Never let your dog off the leash on snow or ice, especially during a snowstorm.
 Pets frequently lose their scent on snow and ice, especially if snow is falling at a fast rate, and your pet can easily lose his sense of direction.
 Pets may also panic during a snowstorm and run away; many pets are lost during the winter months.
 Remember to keep current identification on your pet at all times!